hack-technicolor/hack-technicolor/docs/Recovery.md

 This should work for any known Technicolor device build on a Broadcom BCM63xx platform.
 Since basically forever, Technicolor gateways have had a corrupt firmware recovery mechanism built in.

-By holding down a button at power on on the Gateway, while the appropriate software is running on your PC, you can reload firmware into the first firmware bank of the Gateway, `bank_1` (no one has observed it writing to `bank_2`).
+By holding down a button (usually reset) at power on, the Gateway will enter BOOT-P mode which will allow you to flash firmware into `bank_1`, while the appropriate software is running on your PC

 If both firmware banks contain invalid firmware's, the Gateway will enter BOOT-P recovery mode automatically after three failed boot attempts on both banks.